MIMO Channel Estimation using Score-Based Generative Models: Appendix

-Lemma 1 allows us to compute the closed-form 2-Wasserstein distance between two scalar random variables, which leads to the following two corollaries. \begin{corollary} The squared 2-Wasserstein distance between two independent, complex, zero-mean and circularly symmetric Gaussian random variables $h_1$ and $h_2$ with probability distribution functions $\mathcal{CN}(0, \sigma_1^2)$ and $\mathcal{CN}(0, \sigma_2^2)$, respectively, is given by:
+\end{lemma} Using Lemma~\ref{lemma:w2_scalar} we compute the closed-form 2-Wasserstein distance between any two scalar random variables.
+This leads to the following corollaries. \begin{corollary} Let $h_1 \sim \mathcal{CN}(0, \sigma_1^2)$ and $h_2 \sim \mathcal{CN}(0, \sigma_2^2)$ be two independent, complex, zero-mean and circularly symmetric Gaussian random variables.
+We have that: